Utilitarian Veneer – the veneer becomes utilitarian

 The unit consists of four open shelves and one drawer unit.
 The unit has a public facade, consisting of a thick veneer of wood.
-The unit also has a private side where the facade is no longer necessary and the thick (very thick) veneer comes off and acts as a utilitarian object, a pair of step ladders.
+The unit also has a private side where the facade is no longer necessary and the thick (very thick) veneer comes off and acts as a utilitarian object, in this example a pair of step ladders.